Labrador: Indigenous self-government

 In the late 1970s, the Labrador Metis Association was created by the inhabitants of Labrador's southern coast to gain recognition as a distinct ethnocultural group, as at the time despite a pre-existing treaty protected under the constitution, the "Inuit-Metis" were considered to be merely the descendants of Inuit who had joined Western society.
 Little was known about the history of the "Inuit-Metis" of the time.
 In 2006, the Labrador Metis Association initiated a project with Memorial University of Newfoundland to better understand their past through the Community-University Research Association (CURA).
 Following research by CURA, the "Labrador Metis" were understood to be a continuation of the Inuit of southern Labrador.
 In 2010, the Labrador Metis Association changed its name to reflect their newly discovered heritage, and became the NunatuKavut Community Council.
 The Southern Inuit of NunatuKavut, who are also seeking self-government, have their land claim before the Government of Canada.
 The Government of Newfoundland and Labrador refuses to recognise or negotiate with the Inuit of NunatuKavut until their claim has been accepted by the Government of Canada.

 Demographics

+The Labrador region, with its 26,655 population, is lower than any of the Northern Canada territories, Yukon, Northwest Territories and Nunavut.
+Newfoundland Island contains the majority of the population of the province of Newfoundland and Labrador.

+Communities

+The municipalities of Labrador are mainly under 1,000 in population.

+Composition

-According to the 2011 Census, Labrador was 55.1% White, 18.5% Inuit, 15.6% Metis, and 8.6% First Nations (Innu).
+According to the 2011 Census, Labrador was 55.1% White, 18.5% Inuit and 8.6% First Nations (Innu).